JehanKandy/Login-Template-For-Laravel-/README.md

 - This is the basic Login Templates for any laravel Project
 - Developer shoud customize the Templates for the any Project
+- If the Project need more Templates develop it.

 # Developers